 Currently, many children are unable to access emotional support services, and other members of a child’s support network are required to provide this emotional guidance and support.
 This resource book has been written to support children when they have experienced a loss or bereavement.
 It is intended to be used as a guide by families and friends, school staff, and all other adults supporting children through their grief, to help them to provide this emotional guidance.

-Guide to supporting Children through Bereavement and Loss offers information, education, and guidance about how to understand grief, ways to support the process and emotions of grief, and to help children to express themselves and make sense of their changed world.
-It covers the ‘Stages of Grief’, and many practical ideas and activities designed to help children to process and understand their grief, as well as express and explore their emotions.
-There is a section on undertaking group work for bereaved children, as well as information on self-care, and when a referral to a specialist service may be required.
+Guide to Supporting Children through Bereavement and Loss offers information, education and guidance about how to understand grief, ways to support the process and emotions of grief, and to help children to express themselves and make sense of their changed world.
+It covers the ‘stages of grief’, and holds many practical ideas and activities designed to help children to process and understand their grief, as well as to express and explore their emotions.
+There is a section on undertaking group work for bereaved children, as well as information on both selfcare and what to do when a referral to a specialist service may be required.

 The resource pack is a must have, sharing a wide range of ideas to support children through tough times.
 It’s invaluable!

 Charlotte Kerr, Behaviour Practitioner

 Due to increased waiting times and lack of outside agency support, pressure is being placed on schools to help children cope with what can be an upsetting and stressful world.
 Supporting with mental health is an area teachers often lack confidence in.
 These books and resources offer the starting point needed and enable teachers and teaching assistants to feel like this is an area they can support with.
 Beautifully illustrated and a pleasure to read.
 After years of searching I know there is nothing quite as good as this out there!

 These wonderful stories are so easy for children to relate to, and understand the feelings and meanings shared.
 The resource books are ideal for helping children to explore their emotions, and for parents, carers and school staff to feel equipped to help them to do so.